Brain Fitness Class

 Improve brain health and reduce the risk of dementia.

-Washington State University and Pullman Regional Hospital Center for Learning and Innovation have partnered to offer group brain health interventions for middle-aged and older adults.
+Washington State University and Pullman Regional Hospital Center for Learning & Innovation have partnered to offer group brain health interventions for middle-aged and older adults.
 The group offers education, training, and problem-solving to improve engagement in preventative health behaviors that will improve cognitive function.
 Participants will be assigned one of two intervention conditions or a wait-list condition.

 Eligible individuals age 40 years and older must: